peregrineshahin/ChessProgrammingWiki/content/Magic_Bitboards.md

 ### 32-bit Magics

-Optimizations are possible for 32-bit systems, as proposed by [Grant Osborne](Grant_Osborne "Grant Osborne") [[19]](#cite_note-19) .
+Optimizations are possible for 32-bit systems, as proposed by [Grant Osborne](Grant_Osborne "Grant Osborne") <a id="cite-note-19" href="#cite-ref-19">[19]</a> .
 Instead of letting the compiler split up a 64-bit multiply, two 32-bit multiplications can be manually implemented.
 Multiply the low bits of the magic with the low bits of the key and add it with the product of the high bits of the magic and the high bits of the key and use the upper bits of the sum to index the move database.
 For the bishops one may try only one 32-bit multiplication after xoring the masked high and low half.